aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 	- Use Water Strike otherwise
 	- Get him next to the skeleton on the southern wall
 	- Safespot him by walking to the west
-- Drop everything but 2 wines and the cronicle and the key
+- Drop everything but 2 wines and the chronicle and the key
 - Deathwarp using the skeleton on the first floor
 - Switch to a PVP world
 - Use the PVP world bank chest
-	- **[BANK]** Cronicle 2 wine, all coins, ashes, 3 beers, 2 flour, bucket of water, bucket of milk, 3 wool balls, yellow dye, pink skirt, red berry, egg
+	- **[BANK]** chronicle 2 wine, all coins, ashes, 3 beers, 2 flour, bucket of water, bucket of milk, 3 wool balls, yellow dye, pink skirt, red berry, egg
 	- ![bank](https://i.imgur.com/rBgrGrf.png)
 - Switch to a non-PVP world
 - Complete Cook's Assistance